-Your hearing instrument has been thoroughly tested for interference, according to the most stringent international standards.
-However, interference with your hearing instrument and other devices may occur, for example for some cell phone telephones, citizens band devices and shop alarm systems.
-If this occur increase the distance between the hearing instrument and the device.
+• Your hearing instrument has been thoroughly tested for interference, according to the most stringent international standards.
+However, interference with your hearing instrument and other devices may occur, for example for some mobile telephones, citizens band devices and shop alarm systems.
+If this occurs increase the distance between the hearing instrument and the device.